jwfbean/cloudera/src/director/README.md

 ## One time only
 * Create a subnet and VPC in EC2
-* Edit the create-cluster.sh script(s) to specify your AWS access credentials
+* Edit the create-cluster.sh script(s) to specify your AWS access credentials (grep for CHANGE-ME)
 * Edit the aws.simple.conf and/or dev.conf files to specify your subnet and
 security groups